MPAS-Dev/compass/docs/users_guide/landice/test_groups/ismip6_forcing.rst

 config options
 --------------

-All three test cases share some set of default config options under the section ``[ismip6_ais]`` and have separate config options for each test case:
+All four test cases share some set of default config options under the section ``[ismip6_ais]`` and have separate config options for each test case:
 ``[ismip6_ais_atmosphere]``, ``[ismip6_ais_ocean_thermal]``, and
 ``[ismip6_ais_ocean_basal]``.
 In the general config section